prettier/plugin-pug/README.md

   Print spaces between brackets in object literals.
 - `pugPrintWidth`
   Specify the line length that the printer will wrap on.
-  _Currently this is not very accurate, but works._
 - `pugSemi`
   Print semicolons at the ends of code statements.
 - `pugSingleQuote`